(Mobile users scroll down for more content)

 • District websites supported by provincial technical assistance

-• Community outreach through Project – Service to Others, a $100,000 grant program for Districts to support local community projects
+• Community outreach through the Community Grants program, a $100,000 grant program for Districts to support local community projects

 • Scholarships for members' relatives actively seeking a career in teaching